 As the 16th century Spanish explorers arrived off the Florida coast, it would signal an end for a powerful race of people, the Timucua Indians.
 The Timucua territory included parts of what is now known as Georgia, south from Tampa Bay to Orlando.
 It wasn’t such a headache to find parking in those days.
 Original sketches drawn in the Timucua’s time show a peaceful group of Indians living together, caring for one another, and the earth around them.
 They would soon be made slaves of, plagued with foreign diseases, and finally, completely wiped out of existence.

 These native Floridians were tall, muscular, and well built with light brown skin.
 The men wore their hair bundled on top which made them appear a head taller.
 A round plate of copper hung around their neck and was used as a sweat scraper.
 Timucua warriors decorated almost their entire body with tattoos.
 The women wore their hair long and looked very pretty in the pictures drawn of them.
 When a Timucua woman was widowed, she cut off her hair and wouldn’t remarry until it grew back to her shoulders.
+After the excursion, you could then unwind and relax by playing 슬롯 사이트 online.

 The Timucua practiced in their culture what the Europeans considered witchcraft when it came to attracting the opposite sex.
 A woman would trick the man she desired by placing herbs in his mouth and making up a song.
 To win the attention back from a lost lover, or to make someone fall in love, you would bathe in a combination of herbs and sprinkle herb juice on your hut.
 Fasting was also tried as a last resort.